 Churches, Synagogues, Mosques and Other Houses of Worship - For in person services, 50% of the building/fire code occupancy is allowed in the facility.
-Facilities may return to their authorized building/fire code occupancy provided all staff and visitors are required to wear masks and maintain proper physical distancing requirements.
-Alternate worship practices continue to be strongly advised, especially for high risk populations.
+Alternate worship practices continue to be encouraged especially for high risk populations.

-Weddings/Funerals (Indoor) - 50% of listed occupancy may continue provided physical distancing is maintained.
-Facilities may return to their authorized building/fire code occupancy provided all staff and visitors are required to wear masks and maintain proper physical distancing requirements.
+Weddings/Funerals - 50% of listed occupancy may continue provided physical distancing is maintained